allen-tran/complete-py-dsa/README.md

 # Complete Handbook for DSA Solutions in Python 🐍

 A complete repository containing data structure implementations and LeetCode solutions.
 This can be used as a handbook to reference and learn these implementations in depth and a guide to study for interviews.
+Each python file follows the [pycodestyle](https://pypi.org/project/pycodestyle/) style guide.

 Please feel free to reference and star to support this repo, thank you!

 ![image](https://user-images.githubusercontent.com/63386979/170837571-cc97bcc9-5faa-4c4a-b227-ea354f1b2160.png)